 Camp Saratoga was operated as a Boy Scout camp from 1930 to 2001, then it became part of the Wilton Wildlife Preserve and Park.
 The preserve is 310 acres and located only eight miles from downtown Saratoga.
 The trails are excellent for jogging, walking, and easy mountain biking.
 As you explore you will notice old lean-to's and buildings once used by the scouts.
 This habitat supports the endangered Karner Blue Butterfly.
 Visit Wilton Wildlife Preserve Website.

-One of Saratoga’s best kept secrets is that cycling around our small towns and cities or through our beautiful countryside or exploring our state and local parks, offers amazing scenery, breathtaking views, maritime marvels, history fun and so much more.
-Whether it is along roadside routes, multi-purpose paths, nature trails or wooded terrain, Saratoga County has miles of cycling and mountain biking experiences for all ages and all abilities.
+One of Saratoga’s best-kept secrets is that cycling around our small towns and cities or through our beautiful countryside or exploring our state and local parks, offers amazing scenery, breathtaking views, maritime marvels, history fun and so much more.
+Whether it is along roadside routes, multi-purpose paths, nature trails or wooded terrain, over on Daniels Road Saratoga County has miles of cycling and mountain biking experiences for all ages and all abilities.

 Saratoga National Historic Park